Birkbeck2/web-development/README.md

-The tests are located in their corresponding workshop files, and there’s one `test-utils.js` module that helps you run the tests on any number of example or student repositories found in `answers` subfolders.
+The tests are located in their corresponding workshop files, and there’s one `test-utils.js` module that helps you run the tests on any number of example or student repositories found in `submission` subfolders.
 The test utils expect this structure:

 ```